SwitchHead: Accelerating Transformers with Mixture-of-Experts Attention: Method

 The key and query projections are computed similarly: $\mK^h = \sum_{e \in \mathcal{E}_S^h} \vs_S^h[e] \vx \mW_K^{h,e}$, and $\mQ^h = \sum_{e \in \mathcal{E}_D^h} \vs_D^h[e] \vx \mW_Q^{h,e}$.
 The output projection also becomes an MoE:

 As we'll show, it is not necessary to make all projections MoEs.
-In Section \ref{sec:whichexpert} we show that keeping a single copy of the projections $Q$ and $K$ and reusing them for all experts is beneficial.
+In Section \ref{sec:whichexpert} we show that keeping a single, head-specific copy of the query and key projections and reusing them for all experts is beneficial.
 We call this method {\name}.
-If this method can reduce the number of heads $H$ by having more experts, $E$, then it provides an easy way to reduce the resource requirements of MHA.
-Note that our method does not depend on the specific implementation of the attention, allowing easy experimentation and research.
-A schematic representation is shown in Fig. \ref{fig:schematic}.

-Unlike standard MoE methods, we found that no regularization is necessary to achieve good performance with our method.